pantheon-systems/documentation/source/content/guides/accessibility/01-overview.md

 - Physical: amputation, paralysis, repetitive stress injury
 - Speech: muteness, stuttering

 This is by no means an exhaustive list.
-You can find more details on each from this excellent article from [Yale University](https://usability.yale.edu/web-accessibility/articles/types-disabilities).
+You can find more details on each from this article by [Yale University](https://usability.yale.edu/web-accessibility/articles/types-disabilities).

 ## Web Content Accessibility Guidelines